MildredJessica/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - Each element should be followed by a space
 - You are not allowed to import any module
 You don’t need to understand __import__

+## 13. Insert in sorted linked list
+Write a function in C that inserts a number into a sorted singly linked list.

+- Prototype: listint_t *insert_node(listint_t **head, int number);
+- Return: the address of the new node, or NULL if it failed

+## 14. Smile in the mirror
+Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.

+- You can only use one print function with string format
+- You can only use one loop in your code
+- You are not allowed to store characters in a variable
+- You are not allowed to import any module